shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 ### <span style='color:#5075dc'>|</span> Dataset Preview

-Lets explore our dataset, to understand the dataset that we are going to be working with, and figure out if there are any preprocessing steps we need to take in order to get the data into a usable for us format.

-The data that is provided to us:
+Lets explore our dataset to understand the dataset that we are going to be working with and figure out if there are any preprocessing steps we need to take in order to get the data into a usable for us format.
+The data is provided to us in two different tables:

 - **`QVI_transaction_data`** : client transactional data